baleada/docs/src/prose/prose/components/heading.md

 ## Structure
 :::

-Here's the structure of `ProseHeading`'s markup, written in [Pug](https://github.com/pugjs/pug#syntax) for simplicity:
+Here's the structure of `BaleadaProseHeading`'s markup, written in [Pug](https://github.com/pugjs/pug#syntax) for simplicity:

 :::
 ```pug